programmer90000/linux-set-up-docs/initial-set-up.md

 Create the following parent submenus: `Internet`, `Image & Video`, `Development`, `LibreOffice`, `Utilities`, `Settings`, `System`

+Drag each submenu out so they are all parent submenus

 Right-click on each submenu and select `New Item`

 Enter the name of the application to be added to this submenu